Vaent/CardPeeGee/documentation/Coding standards.md

 Any variation to the above must be justified/clarified in comments, like for field declarations.

+## Inner classes/enums

+These come at the end of the class definition, after all method declarations of the outer class.

+Same rules as above apply to the contents of inner classes.

+It's unlikely there will be so many inner classes/enums within a single outer class to require instructions as to how they must be ordered relative to each, but try to stick to the spirit of the above guidelines.

 ## Single-line conditionals

 May be used instead of a code block for simple `if` statements.
 Complex statements should not be forced onto a single line where expanding them in a code block would improve readability.